Ulwe

 Ulwe has a sports complex with football, badminton, hockey, swimming pool, and indoor stadium.
-Ulwe has seen drastic increase in property rates due to its geographical location and proximity to the under-construction Navi Mumbai International Airport expected to be functional by December 2024, Seawoods-Uran railway line expected to be fully functional by December 2022, and MTHL Trans Harbour Link from Sewri to Chirle village in Nhava Sheva expected to be functional by September 2023.
+Ulwe has seen drastic increase in property rates due to its geographical location and proximity to the under-construction Navi Mumbai International Airport expected to be functional by March 2025, Seawoods-Uran railway line expected to be fully functional by December 2022, and MTHL Trans Harbour Link from Sewri to Chirle village in Nhava Sheva was opened to public on 12 January 2024.

-Ulwe has big land parcels belonging to Reliance Industries Ltd. on which big residential and commercial activities are expected to start.
-It has 3 railway stations named Kharkopar, Bamandongri, and Targhar railway stations.

 Being a newly developing node of Navi Mumbai, many buildings and constructions are being developed in Ulwe.
 CIDCO buildings are also being constructed in there.

-A coastal road is also proposed which will act as a connector between the Mumbai Trans Harbour Link and the new NMIA (Navi Mumbai International Airport), and another arm of the coastal road will connect the sea link to JNPT.
-The sea link has its first interchange at Shivajinagar, Ulwe, and second at Chirle near Dronagiri node in Navi Mumbai.

 Ulwe Port

 Ulwe is situated along Panvel Creek and the old village, among 10 others, was abandoned to make way for the new Navi Mumbai Airport.
 It is at a distance of 6 miles from Panvel.
 There is a wharf at Ulwe.
 The old pier is in a dilapidated condition.
 This port is not approachable to big steamers.
 There are two seasonal sailing vessels for passenger traffic.
 Mostly these vessels are used for carrying vegetables and fruits to Mumbai.
 The chief goods exported from Ulwe are fruits, vegetables, rice, grain, salt, firewood, and sand.